NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

   5. What is the main advantage of an XDF file over a data.frame?
       + A. An XDF file can contain data larger than the local computer's memory size
       + B. You can use open source R functions directly with an XDF file
-      + C. Computation using an XDF file is faster than using data.frame incorrect
+      + C. Computation using an XDF file is faster than using data.frame
       + D. An XDF file is compressed such that it fits to the local computer's memory size

   6. Both `rxGetInfo(data, getVarInfo = TRUE)` and `rxGetVarInfo(data)` return a lot of information about the variables in the dataset represented by data.
 Which of the following is TRUE: